Sheepolution/how-to-love/book/chapter11.md

 `Shape` has its own function called `:new()`.
 By creating `Rectangle:new()`, we override the original function.
 Meaning that when we call `Rectangle()`, it will not execute `Shape:new()` but instead `Rectangle:new()`.

 But rectangle has the property `super`, which is the class `Rectangle` is extended from.
 With `Rectangle.super` we can get access to our base class's functions, and we use it to call `Shape:new()`.
+And also we need to call the shape's update function.

 We have to pass `self` as first argument ourselves, and can't let Lua handle it with a colon (:), because we're not calling the function as the instance.